I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 He shook his head in disbelief when I described the beast and our fight to the death in the burning barn.
 He had a lot of questions, but I had few answers.

-Following the trail, we broke free of the forest around my ranch, and the creatures body lay in plain sight by the pile of burnt timbers and ash.
+Following the trail, we broke free of the forest around my ranch, and the creature’s body lay in plain sight by the pile of burnt timbers and ash.
 Broken, charred bits and pieces of debris still lay strewn across the yard from the explosion.
-I had some cleaning up to do.
+There was a lot of cleaning up to do.

 Dan pulled back on the reins to stop the wagon and stared at the body.
 It took him a long moment to gather his thoughts enough to ask, “Just what is that thing?”

 “Looks like it,” Dan cut his eyes at me sideways.
-“You know, by all rights, that thing should have ate you.”
+“You know, by all rights, that thing should have killed you.”

 “It almost did.”
 I tapped boot heels to the flanks of my horse and led us into the green field surrounding the house.

-When we reached the remains of my barn, Dan pulled the brake on the wagon while I dismounted and tied Carbine to the few posts still standing for the corral.
+When we reached the remains of my barn, Dan pulled the brake on the wagon while I dismounted and tied Carbine to a corral post.
+He jerked his head side to side, unhappy at being tied up instead of turned loose to pasture.

-We walked to the dead beast.
-The body was fresh enough to not smell yet.
+Dan leapt down from the wagon and we walked to the dead beast.
 Its mouth lay open, exposing jagged blood-stained teeth.
 Other than the mangled rear legs and tail, and the arm I chopped off, the rest of its body was in reasonably good condition except for all the bullet holes.
+The corpse didn’t even stink yet.

-That had occurred to me as well, but I already had an idea.
+That’d occurred to me as well, but I already thought of a solution.
 “We won’t be able to fit the entire body in your wagon, but the head will.
 If that doesn’t convince folks, nothing will.”

-Dan shrugged.
+Dan glanced at his wagon and shrugged with one shoulder.
 “Works for me,” he pointed towards my ash heap of a barn.
 “You got any tools left?”

 “Not really,” I said, thinking of the small kindling axe and Bowie on my hip.
 “This is going to be messy.”

 “Yes…It is,” he seemed distracted as he tugged on his beard thoughtfully and walked around the corpse.
-After walking back to the head, he stared at it in silence.
+Reaching the mutilated and torched tail, he stopped and stared at it in silence.

-I walked over to the pitchfork that almost impaled me.
-The handle was burnt away, leaving only a charred end sticking out of the twisted metal fork.
+Leaving him to his thoughts, I walked over to the pitchfork that almost impaled me.
+The handle was burnt away, leaving a charred end sticking out of the twisted metal fork.
 Pulling it loose from the ground, I tossed the ruined tool towards the remains of the barns where it landed with a soft thud amongst the wet ash.

 “I’ve seen something like this before,” the Sheriff called out as he cut a plug of tobacco with a pocket knife and began chewing.